giantswarm/gitops-template/docs/repo_structure.md

 private keys.
 In such case user is also REQUIRED to update the `.sops.yaml` file with the respective encryption rules.
 Let's consider a simple example of such scenario.
-Imagine user decides to provide encryption for the `demo-gitops` organization' secrets with a separate key-pair, and then also to keep both, `app1` and `app2` Apps, secured with respective key-pairs.
+Imagine user decides to provide encryption for the `demo-gitops` organization' secrets with a separate key-pair, and then also to keep both, `app1` and `app2` Apps, secured with their own individual key-pairs.
 The resultant configuration may look like the one presented below.

 ```yaml
 ## .sops.yaml ##